 External 1D Scheme Users.
-Use of the 2020-10-AA Build with one of the TUFLOW linked external 1D schemes, i.e. 12D DDA, Flood Modeller or XP-SWMM, will require an update from these software due to a change in the calling routines between external 1D schemes and TUFLOW - see Section 9.10 for more information.
+Use of the 2020-10-AA Build with one of the TUFLOW linked external 1D schemes, i.e. 12D DDA, Flood Modeller or XP-SWMM, will require an update from these software due to a change in the calling routines between external 1D schemes and TUFLOW - see Section 9.10.